 We often find the experience from the LGBTQ+ community invaluable in helping us support teenagers who are experiencing confusion and anxiety around their own sexual identity and those who may have experienced prejudice and discrimination in the past.

-However, we know from experience that those from the LGBT community may have specific concerns relating to fostering and so we hope to give you some more information around LGBT fostering and encourage you to take your first step to become a foster parent.
+However, we know from experience that those from the LGBT community may have specific concerns relating to fostering and so we hope to give you some more information around LGBT fostering and encourage you to take your first step to becoming a foster parent.

 Common questions from the LGBT community